pallavrouth/Website/content/about/header/index.md

 <!-- this is a subheadline -->
 I am a Ph.D. student in the [department of marketing](https://business.utsa.edu/department-of-marketing/) at the University of Texas at San Antonio.
 I'm extremely fond of statistical programming and I frequently find myself using R to answer intriguing research questions within my field.

-To be very specific, I study consumers' engagement behavior in a variety of business setting.
-I study its antecedents and its effect on firm functions like sales and profit margins.
+In a nutshell, my research focuses on managing interactions in a variety of business settings.
+And how different aspects of interactions impacts relational or performance outcomes.
+So, most of my work is in the relationship marketing area but I have a special interest in ideas that focus on B2B interactions and sales management, and customer relationship management.

 <i class="fas fa-graduation-cap pr2"></i>M.S. in ASOR  &#8729; Bowling Green State University  &#8729;  2018